-Blocking the pores could therefore ‘suffocate’ the skin a peril that many soap companies levelled at make-up like face powders.
-In their battle with cosmetics companies for the cleansing market, soap companies would occasionally return to this theme as, for example, Lever Brothers’ ‘Cosmetic Skin’ campaign started in 1934 for Lux soap.
+Blocking the pores could therefore ‘suffocate’ the skin, a peril that many soap companies levelled at make-up like face powders.
+In their battle with cosmetics companies for the cleansing market, soap companies would occasionally return to this theme as, for example, the Lever Brothers’ ‘Cosmetic Skin’ campaign started in 1934 for Lux soap.

 See also: Cosmetic Skin

 Unfortunately, when early beauty specialists talked about skin pores they sometimes conflated the openings of two fundamentally different skin structures – sweat glands and sebaceous glands – and this meant that they often mixed up the functions of each.

 On every square inch of the skin there are hundreds and hundreds of little openings, through which the perspiration finds an exit, or in which the hairs are planted.
 These openings lead to short canals which descend into the true skin.
 Besides the perspiration, the sides of these canals secrete a fatty substance which gives to the skin its oiliness and smoothness.

 Despite what may have been thought in the past, the pores of sweat glands are generally too small to be seen with the naked eye and usually do not become blocked.
 This contrasts with the larger, funnel-shaped openings of the sebaceous glands which are often visible in places such as the nose and cheeks.
 It is these pores and their associated glands that are the cause of pimples, blackheads and acne, and are liable to become enlarged.